Reclaim defends your calendar; Fasrad works inside it — books the meeting, writes the prep brief from past email, and sends the follow-up.

 On a schedule you set — say 7am daily — the agent looks at the day's external meetings, finds the recent email threads and CRM notes for each attendee, and writes a short brief: open items, what was promised, what they last asked.
 It can deliver it by email or Telegram.

-If Reclaim is purely keeping your focus time intact, switching for that alone isn't worth it — keep it.
 The case for Fasrad is when the work around the calendar is the bottleneck: the booking emails, the prep, the follow-ups, the leads from your site.
-Many people run Reclaim for habit-blocking and add Fasrad for the inbox-and-booking side; they don't conflict.
+They don't conflict on the calendar — run Reclaim for habit-blocking and add Fasrad for the inbox-and-booking side, and you get the time-blocking plus an agent that actually works the meetings.

 Yes.
 Embed it as a chatbot with a script tag and visitors can ask for a call.
 It checks your calendar, offers times, books the slot, and captures the lead's details — with rate limiting and automatic redaction of anything sensitive in the chat.